KazukiNakamae/temp/README.md

 ### Parameter list

-**-m** or **--mode** <str>: This parameter allows for the specification of the type of analysis: “CRISPResso” and “CRISPResso2” is allowed in the latest version
+**-m** or **--mode** {str}: This parameter allows for the specification of the type of analysis: “CRISPResso” and “CRISPResso2” is allowed in the latest version

-**-a** or **--amplicon_seq** <str>: This parameter allows the user to enter the amplicon sequence used for the CRISPResso.
+**-a** or **--amplicon_seq** {str}: This parameter allows the user to enter the amplicon sequence used for the CRISPResso.
 The length should be >105bp due to the setting for the other parameter.

-**-g** or **--guide_seq** <str>: This parameter allows for the specification of the sgRNA sequence used for the CRISPResso.
+**-g** or **--guide_seq** {str}: This parameter allows for the specification of the sgRNA sequence used for the CRISPResso.
 The length of the sequence should be 20nt without PAM.
 The MaChIAto convention is to depict the expected cleavage position using the value of the parameter three nt 3' from the end of the guide.", required=True)

-**-cf** or **--crispreeso_file** <str>: This parameter allows for the specification of the “Alleles_frequency_table.txt” from CRISPResso.
+**-cf** or **--crispreeso_file** {str}: This parameter allows for the specification of the “Alleles_frequency_table.txt” from CRISPResso.
 When this parameter is used, “CRISPResso” should be entered as -m parameter.', (default: "./Alleles_frequency_table.txt") (optional)

-**-ccf** or **--crispreeso2_file** <str>: This parameter allows for the specification of the “Alleles_frequency_table.zip” from CRISPResso2.
+**-ccf** or **--crispreeso2_file** {str}: This parameter allows for the specification of the “Alleles_frequency_table.zip” from CRISPResso2.
 When this parameter is used, “CRISPResso2” should be entered as -m parameter.', (default: "./Alleles_frequency_table.zip") (optional)

-**-d** or **--donor_seq** <str>:This parameter allows for the specification of the expected HDR amplicon used for the CRISPResso.
+**-d** or **--donor_seq** {str}:This parameter allows for the specification of the expected HDR amplicon used for the CRISPResso.
 The length of sequence should be >12bp in knock-out/knock-in analysis.
 In knock-out analysis, this parameter should not be entered, and then the value will be given fake parameter (“TTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTT”), and some internal settings are changed for knock-out analysis.
 However, the fake parameter will be poly-C|G|A if amplicon sequence contains poly-T sequence.', (default: "") (optional)

-**-e** or **--expected_ki_amplicon_seq** <str>: This parameter allows for the specification of the expected knock-in amplicon sequence used for the CRISPResso after HDR.
+**-e** or **--expected_ki_amplicon_seq** {str}: This parameter allows for the specification of the expected knock-in amplicon sequence used for the CRISPResso after HDR.
 The length of the sequence should be >12bp.
 In knock-out analysis, this parameter should not be entered, and then the value will be given fake parameter including fake donor sequence, and some internal settings are changed for knock-out analysis.', (default: "") (optional)

-**-o** or **--output_folder** <str>: This parameter allows for the specification of the output directory to use for the analysis (default: current directory)', (default: "./") (optional)
+**-o** or **--output_folder** {str}: This parameter allows for the specification of the output directory to use for the analysis (default: current directory)', (default: "./") (optional)

-**-lh** or **--length_left_homologyarm** <int>: This parameter allows for the specification of the length of 5’ homology arm (default: 20).
+**-lh** or **--length_left_homologyarm** {int}: This parameter allows for the specification of the length of 5’ homology arm (default: 20).
 The length of the sequence should be >17bp, and the flanking sequence with the homology arm needs the length of >24bp in the expected amplicon sequence.', (default: 20) (optional)

-**-rh** or **--length_right_homologyarm** <int>: This parameter allows for the specification of the length of 3’ homology arm (default: 20).
+**-rh** or **--length_right_homologyarm** {int}: This parameter allows for the specification of the length of 3’ homology arm (default: 20).
 The length of the sequence should be >17bp, and the flanking sequence with the homology arm needs the length of >24bp in the expected amplicon sequence.', (default: 20) (optional)

-**-cn** or **--location_comp_nick** <int>: This parameter allows for the specification of the complementary strand nick location [3prime direction is +] (default: 90).
+**-cn** or **--location_comp_nick** {int}: This parameter allows for the specification of the complementary strand nick location [3prime direction is +] (default: 90).
 This parameter is used in the prime editing and should be over the homology arm's length to which the nickase is adjacent' (default: 90) (optional)

 **-n** or **--name**  : This parameter allows for the specification of the name, which will be included output directory (default: “untitled-X”).
-If MaChIAto Analyzer and MaChIAto Reviewer will be used in the following analysis, the value should be “<target_name>-<sample label >” (e.g., DBF4B-C) and underbar "_" should not be used', (default: "untitled-X") (optional)
+If MaChIAto Analyzer and MaChIAto Reviewer will be used in the following analysis, the value should be “{target_name}-{sample label }” (e.g., DBF4B-C) and underbar "_" should not be used', (default: "untitled-X") (optional)

 **--primeediting_analysis** : Re-classify the data as prime editing analysis.
 This option forces the setting to change for knock-out analysis.', action='store_true (optional)